adheelahmed/Tinkerhub-bfh/README.md

 <h1 align="center">Vaxcinator-Appukuttan</h1>

-  ## "Hey,this is a Discord Bot called VacBot,<br>which will check Covid vaccination slots avilablility in your area and alert you when a slot becomes available.Build by 3 students from safi institude of advanced studies for Tinkerhub Build From Home 2021 Discord Bot for coWin Project."
+  ## "Vaxcinator-Appukuttan will check Covid vaccination slots avilablility in your area and alert you when a slot becomes available.<br>Build by 3 Students From Safi Institude oF Advanced Studies For Tinkerhub Build From Home 2021 Discord Bot for coWin Project."

   <br>
   <h2>So,<br>